Pear-syrup candy: Medicinal value

+A cube of pear-syrup candy.

 The candy contains calcium, potassium, iron and other micronutrients that the human body needs.
 It also contains nutrients including carotene, thiamine, riboflavin, folic acid, ascorbic acid, etc. Traditional pear-syrup candy is made from loquat or fresh pear, along with almond, jiegeng (桔梗, Platycodon grandiflorus, Chinese bellflower), tuckahoe, banxia (半夏, Pinellia ternata), donghua (冬花, flos farfarae/coltsfoot/Tussilago farfara), qianhu (前胡, common hogfennel root; Peucedanum praeruptorum), juhong (橘红, red tangerine peel), beimu (贝母, Fritillaria thunbergii), other medicines, and sugar.
 In some recipes, it also contains pangdahai (Scaphium scaphigerum) and honeysuckle (Lonicera japonica), functioning to clear and nourish the throat, relieve coughing and reduce sputum.

 The medical value of modern pear-syrup candy has been reduced.
 Except those factories with a long history which were permitted by the MOH to manufacture medicinal ligaotang, ordinary factories can only produce food-oriented pear-syrup candy.
 The MOH and China Food and Drug Administration have stipulated that food and medicines must be sold separately.
 They also pointed out that manufacturers should try to avoid using medical ingredients in food or materials of medicine food homology.
 In the Law of Food Safety of People's Republic of China (《中华人民共和国食品安全法》) and Measures of Banning Medicine Adding in Food and Health Management (《禁止食品加药卫生管理办法》), it has been stated that food manufacturers cannot add medicines to food although some traditional food have edible medicinal ingredients.
 In labelling pear-syrup candy, it is banned to claim that it can relieve cough or reduce sputum, and neither terms like 'dietetic food' nor 'health food' can be used.